What is Mediation?

 When and where do mediations take place?

-Mediation sessions are scheduled at City Hall on the 4th Floor.
+Mediation sessions are scheduled at City Hall on the 2nd floor in room 201..
 The sessions can take place during work hours depending on the schedule of the people involved.

 How does the mediation process begin?

-Call the City of Albuquerque Alternative Dispute Resolution Office at (505) 768-4500.
-We will work with you to answer any questions and determine if mediation can help you resolve your workplace issues.
+Call the City of Albuquerque Alternative Dispute Resolution Office at (505) 768-4500 (Main Desk).
+We will answer any questions and determine if mediation can help you resolve your workplace issues.
 If a City Department referred you, the Alternative Dispute Resolution Office will contact you.

 Research shows people are more satisfied with the result through Mediation and comply with the terms of the agreement because the participants are involved in creating their solutions.